-The voltage reference system produces a precise $\pm 0.85\%$, 0.6 V voltage reference over temperature by scaling the output of a temperature stable band gap circuit.
+The voltage reference system produces a precise $\pm 0.85\%$, 0.6-V voltage reference over temperature by scaling the output of a temperature stable band gap circuit.
 The output voltage is set with a resistor divider from the output (V{OUT}) to the FB pin shown in Figure 26.
-It is recommended to use 1% tolerance or better divider resistors.
-Start with a fixed value for the bottom resistor in the divider, typically 10 k Ω , then use Equation 1 to calculate the top resistor in the divider.
-To improve efficiency at light loads consider using larger value resistors.
+TI recommends using 1%-tolerance or better divider resistors.
+Start with a fixed value for the bottom resistor in the divider, typically 5.1 k Ω or less, then use Equation 1 to calculate the top resistor in the divider.
 If the values are too high the regulator is more susceptible to noise and voltage errors from the FB input current are noticeable.
-The minimum output voltage and maximum output voltage can be limited by the minimum on time of the high side MOSFET and bootstrap voltage (BOOT-SW voltage) respectively.
+If the values too high and if switching stops after low-side reverse current limit trips or when in thermal shutdown, bias current out of the SW pin can charge up the output voltage.
+Using 5.1-k Ω bottom resistance or less prevents the bias current out of the SW pin from charging the output voltage above the set value.
+Larger resistance may be used if his bias current is accounted for.
+The minimum output voltage and maximum output voltage can be limited by the minimum on time of the high-side MOSFET and bootstrap voltage (BOOT-SW voltage), respectively.